chihduo/chihduo.github.io/_pages/about.md

 Lab News ✨
 -----
+May 2026 - Congratulations to Li-Jen Lin for getting his paper accepted at IEEE AITest! 🎉

 Feb 2026 - Gratefully acknowledge the College of Commerce for their support through another 3 years of merit-based faculty research stipend. 😊

 Jun 2025 - Congratulations to Tze-An Lin for receiving the NSTC Research Grant for University Students! 🤗

 Apr 2025 - A paper coauthored with Anthony Lin, Philipp Rümmer, and Rupak Majumdar has been accepted by IEEE Transactions on Software Engineering! 💪

-Jul 2024 - Congratulations to Ming-I Huang for winning the Best English Paper Award in the 20th Taiwan Conference on Software Engineering! 😊
+Jul 2024 - Congratulations to Ming-I Huang for winning the Best English Paper Award in the 20th Taiwan Conference on Software Engineering! 🎉

 Recent Publications 🚀
 -----